 There’s so much world to explore, but unfortunately, being a keen traveler means you inevitably have to take a lot of long-haul flights.
 I’ve had my fair share of this horror.
-My first long-haul, flying from the Philippines to Israel, it took us a total of 14 hours with 3 hours layover.
-Restless sleep, dry awful skin, aching body … and the best part?
+My first long-haul flight took us a total of 14 hours with 3 hours layover.
+Restless sleep, dry awful skin, aching body …and the best part?
 Jet-lag waiting to be served up fast and cold when you land.
-Bottomline: Long-haul flights are exhausting and a brutal test of endurance – more so when you’re flying economy!
+Bottom line: Long-haul flights are exhausting and a brutal test of endurance – more so when you’re flying economy!

 Here are tips on how to survive that epic journey without losing your mind, or your cool.